MHBalsmeier/GAME_archived/README.md

 * Strong scalability on massively parallel computer architectures.
 * Mass conservation to machine precision.
 * Energy conversions shall be based on a spatial discretization of Poisson brackets.
-* Global total energy conservation, apart from non-cancelling errors through explicit time stepping.
+* Total energy conservation, apart from non-cancelling errors through explicit time stepping.
 * Consistent local dissipation and entropy production.
-* Global satisfaction of the Second Law of Thermodynamics including entropy conservation to machine precision in an adiabatic setup.
+* Satisfaction of the Second Law of Thermodynamics including entropy conservation to machine precision in an adiabatic setup.
 * Absence of unphysical numerical stabilizers like divergence damping, fixers, filters and so on.
 * No problems with terrain following coordinates.
 For example: A resting atmosphere around steep orography shall remain at rest.
 * Ellipsoidal grid geometry.